sbt/sbt/src/sphinx/Howto/generatefiles.rst

    sourceGenerators in Compile += <your Task[Seq[File]] here>

-A source generation task should generate sources in a subdirectory of `sourceManaged` and return a sequence of files generated.
-The key to add the task to is called `sourceGenerators`.
+A source generation task should generate sources in a subdirectory of :key:`sourceManaged` and return a sequence of files generated.
+The key to add the task to is called :key:`sourceGenerators`.
 It should be scoped according to whether the generated files are main (`Compile`) or test (`Test`) sources.
 This basic structure looks like:

 ::